 Curved Origami by Ekaterina Lukasheva.
 KDP, 2021

 Soon after I published “Origami Journey”, I was asked to draw diagrams for a new book by David Gachepaper.
-After one year of intense work the book “Shaping Paper” was published through KDP platform (Print on Demand service provided by Amazon) in November 2019.
-The work on this book was challenging as David’s models are very different from mine, they are quite opposite to what one would call geometric.
+After one year of intense work the book “Shaping Paper” was published through KDP platform in November 2019.
+The work on this book was challenging as David’s models are very different from mine.
+They are quite opposite to what one would call geometric.
 As the title of the book expresses, it’s more about shaping paper than about making sharp creases which are the main “tool” of traditional origami.

 If you are interested in learning more about less traditional techniques of working with paper close related to folding, this might be a book for you.
-David also explains how he treat the paper before and after folding to obtain more artistic results.
-And there is a big gallery of his models in last chapter of the book.
+David also explains how he treats the paper before and after folding to obtain more artistic results.
+Plus, there is a big gallery of his models in the last chapter of the book.